imendax/Aghor/README.md

 ### Note
-Move Aghor.py in the same directory in which the signatures are present which is signature directory.
+Move Aghor.py in the same directory in which the signatures are present which is Signature directory.